-We offer extended transition programmes for pupils whose needs or circumstances may make them more vulnerable, including those with special educational needs.
+We offer extended transition programmes for pupils whose needs or circumstances may make them more vulnerable, including those with special educational needs and/or disabilities.
 There is an induction programme for children new to the school/country who enter the school mid-term.